actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/04 Plans with Subgoals.md

 *java.lang.IllegalArgumentException: Can not set java.util.LinkedHashSet field jadex.quickstart.cleanerworld.single.CleanerBDIAgent.stations to jadex.bdiv3.runtime.wrappers.SetWrapper*

-To avoid this error, remember using the interface types (`Collection`, `Set`, `List` or `Map`) for the field, when you want to use Java collection classes as beliefs.
+To avoid this error, remember using the interface types (`Collection`, `Set`, `List` or `Map`) for the field, when you want to use Java collection classes as beliefs, because Jadex needs to wrap the collections.

 ### The `manageChargingstationsIn()` Method